Mushymato/TrinketTinker/guide/7-Trinket Colorizer.md

 The colorizer will never roll the same variant twice in a row.
 Anvils have similar rule applied to them for TrinketTinker trinkets.

-Implementation wise, the colorizer is a standard machine with qualified ID `(BC)mushymato.TrinketTinker_TrinketColorizer` and a single complex output machine rule.
-Mods are can add more ways to obtain this machine or prepend the colorizer with special upgrade rules for their trinkets.
+Implementation wise, the colorizer is a standard machine with qualified ID `(BC)mushymato.TrinketTinker_TrinketColorizer` and a single complex output machine rule.Mods are can add more ways to obtain this machine and prepend the colorizer with special upgrade rules for their trinkets.